lolaedun/meditation/README.md

 * [I awake](https://www.iawaketechnologies.com/)

-I have used [Canva](https://www.canva.com/) to create all my images and graphics.
+### Acknowledgements

+First of all, I would like to thank my mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) for guiding me throughout this project.
+He helped me to break down my project into manageable chunks and saved me from tearing my hair out a few times!

-I also used [ColourLovers](https://www.colourlovers.com/palettes) to find inspiration for my colour palette.
+I also want to thank the slack community for jumping in to provide feedback on my project.